mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 To deploy a new OpenShift cluster extending compute nodes in Local Zone subnets, you install a cluster in an existing VPC and create MachineSet manifests for the Installer.

-The installation process automatically creates tainted compute nodes with `NoSchedule.` This allows the administrator to choose workloads to run in each remote location, without needing additional steps to isolate the applications.
+The installation process automatically creates tainted compute nodes with `NoSchedule`.
+This allows the administrator to choose workloads to run in each remote location, without needing additional steps to isolate the applications.

-Once the cluster is installed, the label node-role.kubernetes.io/edge is set for each node located in the Local Zones, along with the regular node-role.kubernetes.io/worker.
+Once the cluster is installed, the label `node-role.kubernetes.io/edge` is set for each node located in the Local Zones, along with the regular `node-role.kubernetes.io/worker`.

 Note the following considerations when deploying a cluster in AWS Local Zones:

 - The Maximum Transmission Unit (MTU) between an Amazon EC2 instance in a Local Zone and an Amazon EC2 instance in the Region is 1300.
 This causes the cluster-wide network MTU to change according to the network plugin that is used on the deployment.
-- Network resources such as Network Load Balancer (NLB), Classic Load Balancer, and Nat Gateways are not supported in AWS Local Zones.
+- Network resources such as Network Load Balancer (NLB), Classic Load Balancer, and NAT Gateways are not supported in AWS Local Zones.
 - The AWS Elastic Block Storage (EBS) `gp3` type volume is the default for node volumes and the default for the storage class set on AWS OpenShift clusters.
 This volume type is not globally available in Local Zone locations.
-By default, the nodes running in Local Zones are deployed with the gp2 EBS volume.
+By default, the nodes running in Local Zones are deployed with the `gp2` EBS volume.
 The `gp2-csi` StorageClass must be set when creating workloads on Local Zone nodes.

 Install the following prerequisites before you proceed to the next step: